San Francisco is one of the more dog-friendly cities in the country, and many of its neighborhoods offer ideal

 So here are my picks for the best dog-owner neighborhoods in San Francisco:

 1. Bernal Heights.
 It’s got a great retail area on Cortland Avenue, with plenty of shops and cafes, including Bernal Beast pet shop.
 There’s also Bernal Hill itself, which has trails and off-leash areas, as well as Holly Park.
 The weather is superior in Bernal, so when you head out for a walk in the late afternoon, don’t expect to encounter much fog.

 3. Noe Valley.
 Ok, so I’m a bit biased on this one because I live here.
 But if there are two requirements for living in Noe, it’s that you need a dog or a kid.
 I’ve picked a leash over a stroller, and have plenty of company.
 There are two dog parks—one on 30th Street, and one up the hill at 27th and Diamond.
-Noe Valley Pet Company at Church and Cesar Chavez is a wonderful store, and VIP Scrub Club lets you wash your dog in one of their many giant tubs.
-They offer on-site grooming there or at their main shop, VIP Grooming, on 24th Street at Douglass.
+Noe Valley Pet Company at Church and Cesar Chavez is a wonderful store, and Maxwell’s Pet Bar has an excellent, holistic variety of food, treats, and supplements.
+For washes and haircuts, VIP Grooming on 24th Street at Douglass does a great job.